 Computer Aided Design.
 We offer a custom 3D visualisation service to accurately plan your Victorian floor.
-For more details ask your Original Style retailer.
+For more details visit www.originalstyle.com or ask your Original Style retailer.

 Floor plan

 Area of floor on which tiles are to be fitted.
 This example shows typical features that may be encountered in a traditional hallway.
 The finished floor can be viewed on page 16